Synthesize signals from lifetimes#

 An introduction to the lifetime_to_signal function.

-The phasorpy.phasor.lifetime_to_signal() function is used to synthesize time- and frequency-domain signals as a function of fundamental frequency, single or multiple lifetime components, lifetime fractions, mean and background intensity, and instrument response function (IRF) peak location and width.
+The phasorpy.lifetime.lifetime_to_signal() function is used to synthesize time- and frequency-domain signals as a function of fundamental frequency, single or multiple lifetime components, lifetime fractions, mean and background intensity, and instrument response function (IRF) peak location and width.

 Import required modules and functions: